dijasila/GPAW/doc/documentation/directmin/directmin.rst

 **Important:** The exponential matrix is calculated here using the SciPy function *expm*.
-In order to obtain good performance, please make sure that your SciPy library is optimized (e.g. use the Math Kernel Library (MKL)).
+In order to obtain good performance, please make sure that your SciPy library is optimized.
 Otherwise see `Implementation Details`_.

-When all occupied orbitals of a given spin channel have the same occupation number, as in the example above, the functional is unitary invariant and a more efficient algorithm for computing the matrix exponential can be used (see also `Implementation Details`_):
+When all occupied orbitals of a given spin channel have the same occupation number, as in the example above, the functional is unitary invariant and a more efficient algorithm for computing the matrix exponential should be used (see also `Implementation Details`_):

 .. code-block:: python